 STATE APPROVED & PREFERRED CALIFORNIA RBS CERTIFICATION

-All can be done within 2 hours or less.
+The course can be completed within 2 hours or less.
 We easily guide you on how to become a bartender in California with our self-paced course.
-Start now and easily get your RBS certification today.
+Start now and get your RBS certificate today.

 What Is My RBS Server ID